abdullahmubin/javascript-ES6/README.md

 forEach: it doesn't return anything, its very similar like for loop.

 some: it return true or false based on condition.

+every: it will return true or false based on every object of an array.